 - Access to the Saudi Arabian stock market, which has historically been closed to foreign investors.

-- Targeted exposure to a country with growth potential. with one-click access to a virtually untapped investment portfolio, including Saudi Stock Exchange and TASI index exposure.
+- Targeted exposure to a country with growth potential. with One click accesses to a virtually untapped investment portfolio, including Saudi Stock Exchange and TASI index exposure.

 - Use to seek long-term growth and diversification.